zan-kusterle/Liquio/README.md

 # Use cases

 ## Claim verification
-  * Global warming is caused by human activity
+  * Global Warming Is Caused by Human Activity
   * 9/11 Attacks Were an Inside Job

 ## Quantity estimation